lzwjava/blog-source/original/2025-02-04-microcomputer-conv-en.md

 ---
+audio: true
+generated: false
 layout: post
-title: "Microcomputer - Conversation"
+title: Microcomputer - Conversation
-audio: true
 ---

 A: I’ve been revisiting microcomputer fundamentals.
 Can we start with the CPU’s role in instruction execution?